jozixi/DAT505-Github/README.md

 ![screenshot](https://github.com/jozixi/DAT505-Github/blob/master/screenshots/s7-eyes-interaction.JPG)

 ## In section8
-* [**S8-00-Texture-Eyes-Interaction2X**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-00-Texture-Eyes-Interaction2X) —— is the project that five eyes can turn towards to the mouse's direction at the same time.
+* [**S8-00-Texture-Eyes-Interaction2X**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-00-Texture-Eyes-Interaction2X) —— This is the project that five eyes can turn towards to the mouse's direction at the same time.
 ![screenshot](https://github.com/jozixi/DAT505-Github/blob/master/screenshots/s8-eyes-interaction2.JPG)

-* [**S8-01-RaycastSprite**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-01-RaycastSprite) —— is the project that the box can change to the random colors when you move the mouse on shapes.
+* [**S8-01-RaycastSprite**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-01-RaycastSprite) —— This is the project that the box can change to the random colors when you move the mouse on shapes.
 ![screenshot](https://github.com/jozixi/DAT505-Github/blob/master/screenshots/S8-01-RaycastSprite.JPG)

-* [**S8-02-objLoader-Raycasting**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-02-objLoader-Raycasting) —— is the project that imported my own model(drones) and they can change the colors when clicking it.
+* [**S8-02-objLoader-Raycasting**](https://github.com/jozixi/DAT505-Github/tree/master/section8/S8-02-objLoader-Raycasting) —— This is the project that imported my own model(drones) and they can change the colors when clicking it.
 ![screenshot](https://github.com/jozixi/DAT505-Github/blob/master/screenshots/S8-02-objLoader.JPG)

 ## In section9